Francklin9999/Datathon_2024_PolyMTL/README.md

 # Datathon PolyMTL 2024

-This application tends to provide a easy and friendly interface for data anlyste to see, get an anlysis stock in term of making market predictions.
+This application offers an intuitive and user-friendly interface tailored for data analysts, enabling them to easily access, visualize, and analyze stock data for market predictions.
+Powered by Amazon Bedrock's AI models, the application provides advanced capabilities, including predictive analytics, data summarization, and a chatbot for real-time insights.
+This tool is designed to support data-driven decision-making in financial markets, simplifying complex analyses and enhancing productivity for analysts.

 ## Authors